 My first anti-racism book Rise, Shine, Be Woke was a collaborative effort, first published summer of 2018.
 Available in print and ebook Kindle on Amazon, in October, this book is also on the iTunes store as an Apple Book (iBook).

 My major research and development initiative is the Anti-racism Digital Library (ADL/IAT).
-Since March 2018, I have become engaged in the current Homelessness in the OC crisis and am the founder and developer of Irvine For Everyone, an advocacy initiative and community education campaign.
+Since March 2018, I have become engaged in the current Homelessness in the OC crisis.
+I am the founder and developer of Irvine For Everyone, an advocacy initiative and community education campaign.
 A key tool to help demystify homelessness in Irvine and the south OC communities is the I4E /Housing 4 Everyone digital library and housing hub.
 I continue to develop it as a passion project donating my professional skills and resources pro bono to help homeless and materially poor people.

 20 years of experience as a University professor, researcher, and digital librarian/manager, has gifted me with unique information management and communication technology skills.
 I enjoy leveraging libraries of all kinds to strengthen communities, improving information and communication justice, and writing stories of the sacred lives of remarkable, ordinary people, in diverse communities.
 My goal is to make a difference.
 Extending grace to all people, including publicly elected officials, and bringing a voice of hope and healing into polarizing situations is my hall-mark.
 I’ve often been called a change agent.
 My writings and workshops inspire and help us strive to create a better world with “liberty and justice for all.”
 I am the recipient of a 2006 award from the Library of Congress for my pioneering work with metadata education and a 2007 Library Journal Movers & Shakers award, given to those shaping the future of libraries: in 2002, I established dLIST the first open access inter-disciplinary repository in the multi-disciplinary Information Sciences.